 - Due to the paid nature of VMware Fusion and the limited number of teams using Mac systems, the CyberPatriot Program Office does not test or provide support for this software or other Apple Mac software.

 - Teams using Apple Mac computers should have a Windows computer available during the competition in case there is a compatibility issue with the software.
-The Windows computer must meet technical specifications listed on this page to be compatible with the CyberPatriot software.
+The Windows computer must meet the technical specifications listed on this page to be compatible with the CyberPatriot software.

 - Issues stemming from the use of Apple Mac software, Fusion, or other Apple Mac software are not grounds for appeal or special consideration.
 If you have access only to Apple computers, please see this unofficial guide for a Coach's advice on how to participate in the competition: CyberPatriot Mac Guide.